LucianBota/scaffold-eth-2-time-task-manager/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the `Debug Contracts` page.
+You can interact with your smart contract using the contract component or the example ui in the frontend.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 Run smart contract test with `yarn hardhat:test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
+-   Edit your smart contract `TimeTaskManager.sol` in `packages/hardhat/contracts`
 -   Edit your frontend in `packages/nextjs/pages`
 -   Edit your deployment scripts in `packages/hardhat/deploy`

-## Documentation
+## Scaffold-ETH 2 Documentation

 Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.